afpineda/SimWheelESP32Config/doc/UsageNotes_en.md

   - *05*: "RB" button (should be reserved for the right shift paddle)
   - *06*: "Back" button
   - *07*: "Start" button.
+- "Firmware-defined" button numbers are fixed and hardware-dependant.
+- The "user-defined" button number is reported to the hosting PC when the corresponding "firmware-defined" button is pressed.
+  By default, this is the same as the "firmware-defined" button number.
+- The "user-defined" button number in "alt mode" is reported to the hosting PC when the corresponding "firmware-defined" button is pressed and "alternate mode" is engaged.
+  By default, this is the same as the "firmware-defined" button number plus 64.
+- Any user-defined button number is in the range from 0 to 127 (inclusive), which is the absolute maximum count of buttons supported by the operating system.